-Other books by this author include Peaches for Father Francis, Chocolat, Doctor Who: The Loneliness of the Long-Distance Time Traveller (Time Trips)
+Other books by this author which I have reviewed include Peaches for Father Francis, Chocolat, Doctor Who: The Loneliness of the Long-Distance Time Traveller (Time Trips)

 Second in the Chocolat fictional series about Vianne Rocher and her little family.
 It’s alternate title is The Lollipop Shoes.

 Yes, you must read this one before you read Peaches for Father Francis, 3.